Introducing the Hot Wire „Wazz“ Fretless Bass! Our customer requested a W-Bucker on a Jazz-Style Body. That´s where we got the idea for the name.

 Jaco Pastorius took out the frets of his 1962 Fender Jazz Bass and filled up the gaps with contrasting wood filler in the early seventies.
 He applied several layers of boat laquer on the neck and sanded it to a smooth surface.
 The rest is history.

 In this tradition, we can make lines for better navigation and intonation on the fingerboard, which are embedded in the wood instead of the frets.
 Light or dark lines are possible.
 On request, we apply special boat paint on the fretless fingerboard.
-This gives a super-nice feel, and the fingerboard lasts longer.
+This gives a super-nice feel, and the fingerboard will last longer.

 Send your questions to: firstname.lastname@example.org